 Do you have little ones?
 Cross off the jobs that are too much for them, and/or split up the tasks between multiple kids.
 You’ll still have a cleaner bathroom, and be teaching them useful skills!

 Are the kids not responding well to cleaning the bathroom?
 Perhaps they need a little motivation!
 Try one of these easy reward ideas for kids to inspire them or let them pick from one of this free kids coupon printable when they’re done.

 Like EVERYTHING with kids, it takes a few times for them to understand and implement well.
 So, model what they need to do, and how it should look in the end.
 They’ll need reminders later too, because they’re KIDS.

 Next, we all love to feel we did a good job when we worked hard.
 So, give your kiddos a hi-5 or tell them you appreciate how well the job was done.

 And finally, this isn’t the time to be a perfectionist.
 Yes, they need to learn how to do the job well.
 But, well and perfect are two different things when it comes to kids.

 Plus, this is meant to alleviate stress, not add to it.
 Sometimes the best thing mom can do is let something go!

 *For more fun and motivating printables, check out the routine pack for kids!
-Buy it at a discount HERE or click the picture below!
+Buy it HERE or click the picture below!